 - Finally, an Indian found strolling, loitering where alcohol was sold, begging, or leading a profligate course of life would be liable for arrest.
 The justice, mayor, or recorder would make out a warrant.
 Within 24 hours, the services of the Indian in question could be sold to the highest bidder.
 The term of service would not exceed four months.

-This law was widely abused with regard to the use of Indians as laborers, though it did allow Indians to reside on private land.
+This law was widely abused concerning the use of Indians as laborers, though it did allow Indians to reside on private land.

-In 1860, the law of 1850 was amended to state that Indian children and any vagrant Indian could be put under the custody of whites for the purpose of employment and training.
+In 1860, the law of 1850 was amended to state that Indian children and any vagrant Indian could be put under the custody of whites for employment and training.
 Under the law, it was possible to retain the service of Indians until 40 years of age for men and 35 years of age for women.
-This continued the practice of Indian slavery and made it legal for Indians to be retained for a longer period of time and be taken at a younger age.
+This continued the practice of Indian slavery and made it legal for Indians to be retained for a more extended period and be taken at a younger age.

 In 1862, the Alta California reported: “Little more than a hundred miles from San Francisco, in Mendocino County, the practice of Indian stealing is still extensively carried out.
-Only recently, George H. Woodman was caught near Ukiah with sixteen Indian children, as he was about to take them out of the county for sale.
-It is well known that a number of men in that region have for years made it their profession to capture and sell unfortunate juveniles, the price ranging from $30 to $150 depending on their quality.”
+Only recently, George H. Woodman was caught near Ukiah with sixteen Indian children as he was about to take them out of the county for sale.
+It is well known that several men in that region have for years made it their profession to capture and sell unfortunate juveniles, the price ranging from $30 to $150 depending on their quality.”

-These types of activities occurred until 1866, when, to comply with the 14th Amendment of the United States Constitution, the State Legislature repealed the law.
-The 14th Amendment provides that no state should infringe on any citizen’s “privileges or immunities” nor “deprive any person of life, liberty, or property without due process of law,” nor deny to any person “the equal protection of the law.”
+These activities occurred until 1866 when the State Legislature repealed the law to comply with the 14th Amendment of the United States Constitution.
+The 14th Amendment provides that no state should infringe on any citizen’s “privileges or immunities,” nor “deprive any person of life, liberty, or property without due process of law,” nor deny to any person “the equal protection of the law.”